-Chapter 23 Simple Undetected Prevalence Estimator Model
+Chapter 22 Simple Undetected Prevalence Estimator

 The Simple Undetected Prevalence Estimator estimates the maximum possible underlying (and unobserved) prevalence of CWD after sampling has been completed and no positive cases were found.